Prasannahariveeresh/amfoss-tasks/task-10/README.md

 # Operation Pixel Merge

-This project uses OpenCV and Pillow, utilizing contouring technique to stitch together these fragmented parts to reveal the secret message!
+This project uses OpenCV and Pillow, utilizing contouring techniques to stitch together these fragmented parts to reveal the secret message!

 ## Overview

 The assets folder in this repository has a bunch of images, each of dimensions 512x512 pixels.
-Each one is composed of a white background with a **singular** coloured dot on it.
+Each one is composed of a white background with a **singular** colored dot on it.
 The images are named with a number indicating their order in the sequence.

 ## Directory Structure